gsl-lite/gsl-lite/README.md

 `gsl_CONFIG_NOT_NULL_EXPLICIT_CTOR`           | 0                                                        | 1                 | cf. reasoning in [M-GSL/#395](https://github.com/Microsoft/GSL/issues/395) (note that `not_null<>` in M-GSL has an implicit constructor, cf. [M-GSL/#699](https://github.com/Microsoft/GSL/issues/699)) |
 `gsl_CONFIG_TRANSPARENT_NOT_NULL`             | 0                                                        | 1                 | enables conformant behavior for `not_null<>::get()` |

-Note that this table is not complete; version-1 default
+Note that the v1 defaults are not stable; future 0.\* releases may introduce more configuration switches with different version-specific defaults.